Hevanafa/Posit-92_Wasm/readme.md

 ## Build Scripts

-I have prepared a few scripts to ease the build process
+I have prepared a few scripts to ease the build process, which is located in `scripts` folder

 - `build_run.ts` - Build & run
-- `run.ts` - Run without building

 - `compile.ts` - Contains the command line to automatically delete the output file & compile the WebAssembly binary
+- `run.ts` - Starts `server.ts`
-- `start_server.ts` - Starts the `http-server`
+- `server.ts` - Starts the local HTTP server

 (Ongoing migration):